Nonlinear $q$-voter model involving nonconformity on networks: Introduction

 \section{Introduction}

-Over the past few decades, scholars have tried applying statistical physics's general concepts and rules to interdisciplinary fields such as socio-political, economics, biology, medicine, computer science, and many more.
-Particularly in its application in understanding socio-political phenomena, scientists have proposed several models of opinion dynamics that explain the rules of interaction between individuals that influence each other to make an agreement or vice versa.
-The basis for developing an opinion dynamics model does not have standard rules; it can be in direct observation of real social phenomena or can be the form of reasonable imagination.
-To read further how the views of scientists regarding the application of statistical physics to social phenomena can refer to Refs.~\cite{galam2012socio,castellano2009statistical,sen2014sociophysics,schweitzer2018sociophysics}.
+Over the past few decades, scholars have increasingly applied statistical physics's general concepts and principles to various interdisciplinary fields, including socio-political studies, economics, biology, medicine, computer science, and more.
+In particular, applying statistical physics to understanding socio-political phenomena has led to the development of several models of opinion dynamics.
+These models aim to describe the interaction rules among individuals that influence collective agreement or dissent.
+The development of opinion dynamics models does not follow a universal standard; they can arise from direct observation of real-world social phenomena or reasonable theoretical assumptions.
+For further insights into the perspectives of scientists regarding the application of statistical physics to social phenomena, readers are referred to Refs.~\cite{galam2012socio, castellano2009statistical, sen2014sociophysics, schweitzer2018sociophysics}.